bendalab/thunderfish/doc/eodexplorer.md

-  -h, --help            show this help message and exit --version             show program's version number and exit -l                    list all available data columns and exit -j [JOBS]             number of jobs run in parallel for loading waveform data.
-Without argument use
+  -h, --help            show this help message and exit --version             show program's version number and exit -l                    list all available data columns and exit -j [JOBS]             number of jobs run in parallel for loading waveform
-                        all CPU cores.
+                        data.
+Without argument use all CPU cores.
   -D {all,allpower,noise,timing,ampl,relampl,power,relpower,phase,time,width,none}
                         default selection of data columns, check them with the -l option
   -d COLUMN             data columns to be appended or removed (if already
                         listed) for analysis
+  -n MAX                maximum number of harmonics or peaks to be used -w {first,second,ampl,power,phase}
+                        add first or second derivative of EOD waveform, or relative amplitude, power, or phase to the plot of selected EODs.
-  -n MAX                maximum number of harmonics or peaks to be used -s                    save PCA components and exit -c COLUMN             data column to be used for color code or "index" -m CMAP               name of color map
+  -s                    save PCA components and exit -c COLUMN             data column to be used for color code or "index" -m CMAP               name of color map